 Emails which begin with [CESS] have information about CESS (e.g. about our conferences) and are open to anyone who is interested in the activities of CESS, but is not yet a member.
 To join the [CESS] mailing list, please enter your name and email address below:

 Emails which begin with [CESS-Member] are exclusively for members and contain information about matters of interest to the Central Eurasian studies community.

 Share information with CESS members

 CESS is pleased to offer the opportunity for members and others in the Central Eurasian Studies community to post announcements through the [CESS-Member] mailing list.
 CESS will share postings that we deem relevant to our members.

 Please submit only messages that are ready to post.
 They should be written clearly, well-formatted, in good English, and containing valid links and appropriate contact information.
 The body of the message should be in text format.
-Attachments are not encouraged but small files of up to 1MB may be included if necessary.
+Avoid including attachments as these significantly slow down our mail server.
 Postings should have a subject line that includes the key information, such as the name of the program or opportunity being announced, the location, event dates and deadlines, as appropriate.
 Requests to post an announcement should be sent to email@example.com with “for [CESS-Member]” in the subject line or the message itself.

 CESS is excited to launch–shortly– a forum exclusive to CESS members.
 Check back soon!

 CESS tweets Society-related updates (deadlines, calls for papers, application openings, etc.), new blog post notifications, and any information deemed appropriate for and relevant to our members and the Central Eurasian studies community.